Aeriqo logo

 Quick Answer

-Runners breathe 10-20x more air during exercise, so pollutant intake rises too.
+Air quality makes up 35% of your Training Conditions Score — the largest single factor.
+Runners breathe 10-20x more air during exercise, so pollutant intake rises dramatically.
 AQI below 50 is ideal; above 100, shorten workouts or move indoors.
-PM2.5 and ozone are often the most relevant pollutants for running.
+PM2.5 and ozone are the most relevant pollutants.

 This is general guidance, not medical advice.
 Consult a healthcare provider if you have respiratory or cardiovascular conditions.